Skip to main content

 root_run:

-debian: "apt-get install -y libsqlite3-dev"
+- "apt-get install -y libsqlite3-dev"

 user_run:

-- cmd: "npm install -g typescript ts-node"
+- "npm install -g typescript ts-node"

 inject: